Travel Restrictions In Each State

 If you decide to travel during the COVID-19 pandemic, consider the risks of your means for traveling.
-Traveling on a plane, bus, train, car and RV may include certain behaviors that have different levels or risks.
+Traveling on a plane (or any air travel), bus, train, car, and RV may include certain behaviors that have different levels of risk.
 Here are some things to consider:

-May be in close contact with others while waiting on lines, going through security and sitting on the plane - social distancing may not be possible
+- May be in close contact with others while waiting in lines, going through security, and sitting on the plane - social distancing may not be possible

-Risk of getting COVID-19 through the air on an airplane is low due to circulation
+- The risk of getting COVID-19 through the air on an airplane is very low due to the circulation

 Bus and train